SignalRichard/dotnet-console-interview-example/README.md

   spec-- "implemented as" -->opa
 ```

+To run the PowerShell commands, first run `Import-Module -Name './scripts/NoSingleInstanceCharacters`

-First, run `dotnet build` from the repository root to build the sample implementation.
+To build the sample implementation, run `Build-Solution` from the repository root to build the sample implementation.

 If you have `opa`, and `PowerShell` installed you can run the [run.ps1](scripts/run.ps1) script from the repository root and it will run the OPA server and run the console application with a set of predefined inputs that will get validated by calling the OPA server.